 “I’m definitely a huge fan of this mattress for side sleepers.
 And its gel infusions and breathable coils make it a standout option for hot sleepers.”

-While testing this bed at our mattress studio, we were comfortable while back sleeping and side sleeping.
+While testing this bed-in-a-box at our mattress studio, we were comfortable while back sleeping and side sleeping.
 We felt supported, and the dual foam comfort layer cradled our hips and shoulders while laying on our sides and cushioned the lumbar region of our backs.
 We also noticed some mild relief on our shoulders.
 Overall, this bed has a softer feel than the other hybrids in this roundup.

 We feel confident the Puffy Lux Hybrid is a fantastic fit for alleviating and preventing both back and hip pain because it relieved pressure at the joints and lifted and supported our hips, helping keep our spines aligned.